Medically Reviewed by Poonam Sachdev on March 07, 2022

 Humidifiers and Dehumidifiers

-Dust mites -- tiny creatures that live in your bed, sofa, and carpet -- can cause nasal allergies.
-Keeping indoor humidity low helps control dust mites, which thrive in moist, warm air.
-But too-dry air can irritate nasal passages and make allergy symptoms worse.
-Strike a balance by keeping the humidity in your home between 30%-50%.
-You can monitor it with a hygrometer (about $10).
-Tabletop humidifiers and dehumidifiers are available at discount and drugstores for about $30 to $100.
+Dust mites -- tiny creatures that live in your bed, sofa, and carpet -- can trigger your allergies.
+They thrive in warm, moist air, so you can fight back if you keep your indoor humidity low.
+But too-dry air can irritate your nose and make your symptoms worse.
+Strike a balance by making the humidity in your home between 30% and 50%.
+You can monitor it with a device called a hygrometer.

 Remake Your Bed

-Encase pillows, mattress, and box springs in allergen-proof covers.
-Prices can range from $20-$150 depending on your bed size.
+Surround your pillows, mattress, and box springs with allergen-proof covers.
+Prices can range from $20-$150, depending on your bed size.

 Upgrade Your Dust Cloth

-Trade in your old cloth, which stirs up allergy-causing particles while you dust, for a microfiber cloth.
-Unlike a cotton towel or old T-shirt, this cloth's fibers have an electrostatic charge that attracts and traps dust.
-It can be machine washed.
-You can get microfiber mitts for hard-to-reach or delicate items, and special wipes for electronics.
+Trade in your old one, which stirs up allergy-causing particles while you dust, for a microfiber cloth.
+Unlike a cotton towel or an old T-shirt, it has fibers with an electrostatic charge that attracts and traps dust.
+It's OK to put it in the washing machine.
+You can get microfiber mitts for hard to reach or delicate items, and special wipes for electronics.

 Wear a Mask and Gloves

-Housework and yard work stir up a lot of potential allergens, from dust and pet dander to pollen and leaf mold.
-Prevent an allergy attack by wearing an inexpensive safety mask and gloves.
-Use work gloves for outside and gloves when using household cleaners.
+Housework and yard work stir up a lot of allergy triggers, from dust and pet dander to pollen and leaf mold.
+Keep problems away with an inexpensive safety mask.
+Use gloves when you work outside, or indoors when you handle household cleaners.

 Use a HEPA Vacuum

-Steam cleaning helps get rid of dust mites that have set up housekeeping in carpets and upholstered furniture.
-You can rent a steamer at a grocery or home improvement store for about $25 a day, or buy your own (about $75 and up) at department and discount stores.
-Some manufacturers offer cleaning solutions specially formulated to control allergens.
+It helps get rid of dust mites in carpets and upholstered furniture.
+You can rent a steamer at a grocery or home improvement store, or buy your own.
+Some manufacturers offer cleaning solutions that are specially made to control allergy triggers.
 Vacuum after you steam clean to get rid of dead mites.

-Mold is a common allergen that loves warm, wet places like the kitchen and bathroom.
+It loves warm, wet places like the kitchen and bathroom.
 To get rid of it, you have to clean, disinfect, and dry.
-Scrub mold and mildew away with soap, water, and a stiff brush.
+Scrub away with soap, water, and a stiff brush.
 Disinfect with a mold-killing product that has 5% chlorine bleach, or use hydrogen peroxide or vinegar.
-Check for leaks and use an exhaust fan to prevent mold from coming back.
+Check for leaks, and use an exhaust fan to keep it from coming back.

 Buy Washable Toys

 Stuffed toys collect dander and dust mites as well as dirt.
-Check the labels when you buy toys to make sure they're washable.
-Toss them in the washing machine and wash in hot water every week.
-Store stuffed toys on shelves or in a hanging net -- but not on the bed.
+Check the labels when you buy them to make sure it's OK to wash them.
+Toss them in the washing machine with hot water every week.
+Store them on shelves or in a hanging net, but not on the bed.
 Wipe down plastic or wooden toys with a damp cloth.